What does Delphi Philosophy look like?

 As you read, you will regularly come across ‘Big Questions’ that are shown in a thought bubble next to the text.
 When you get to a question – stop reading and click to the next slide to display it to the children.
 This is your cue to lead a class discussion!

-The Delphi the Philosopher Teacher's Guide contains extensive guidance on how to make the most of your class discussions.
+The Delphi Philosophy Teacher's Guide contains extensive guidance on how to make the most of your class discussions.

 As you go along, the scheme will introduce sentence stems - these are simple sentence starters that help the children structure what they are thinking.
 These should be displayed at the front of your room - and they can make a big difference to your discussions!
-These are included in the Delphi the Philosopher Resource Pack.
+These are included in the Resource Packs.

 Everything else you need to know is included in guidance notes alongside the text.
 Take a look at a couple of pages below!